unjs/crossws/README.md

 ## Unified Hooks

-CrossWS provides a cross-platfrom API to define WebSocket servers.
-An implementation with theese hooks works across runtimes without needing you to go into details of any of them (while you always have power to control low-level hooks).
-You can only define the life-cyle hooks that you only need and only those will be called run runtime.
+CrossWS provides a cross-platform API to define WebSocket servers.
+An implementation with these hooks works across runtimes without needing you to go into details of any of them (while you always have the power to control low-level hooks).
+You can only define the life-cycle hooks that you only need and only those will be called run runtime.

 > [!NOTE]
-> For type support and IDE auto-completion, you can use `defineWebSocketHooks` utility or `WebSocketHooks` type export from main.
+> For type support and IDE auto-completion, you can use `defineWebSocketHooks` utility or `WebSocketHooks` type export from the main.

 ```ts
 import { defineWebSocketHooks } from "crossws";